wzdlc1996/HugoSource/content/Notes/qm/manybody1.md

 &=\sum_{n=1}^N (-1)^n \sum_{k_1+\cdots+k_N=n,k_i=0,1} \xi_N^{k_N}\cdots \xi_1^{k_1}\ket{k_1,\cdots,k_N}
 \end{aligned}$$</div>

-Where we used the property that `$\xi_i \hat a_i$` is commute with any operators and Grassman generators.
-Then we have, with the fact that `$\hat A$` has even number of Fermion field operators so that it commute with any Grassmann generators:
+Where we used the property that `$\xi_i \hat a_i$` is commutative with any operators and Grassman generators.
+Then we have, with the fact that `$\hat A$` has even number of Fermion field operators so that it is commutative with any Grassmann generators:

 <div>$$\begin{aligned}
 \int \prod_i \td \xi_i^* \td\xi_i e^{-\xi^*\cdot \xi} \bra{-\xi}\hat A\ket{\xi}&= \int \prod_i \td \xi_i^* \td\xi \prod_i (1-\xi_i^*\xi_i) \sum_{m,n}(-1)^{m+n} \\